harpreetsahota204/DCVAI-Challenge-Example-Submission/README.md

    pip install -r requirements.txt
    ```

-3. Ensure you have access to the datasets:
+3. Ensure you have access to the datasets as they are gated and you must request access:
    - Voxel51/Data-Centric-Visual-AI-Challenge-Train-Set
    - Voxel51/DCVAI-Challenge-Public-Eval-Set